hello-iam-sy/hello-iam-sy.github.io/_pages/resume.md

 ## CAREER PROFILE
 Experienced in data engineering, data platform architecture, project management, and system maintenance, with a strong foundation in building and managing data solutions.
 My career in South Korea has been focused on enabling businesses to derive value from data by designing and maintaining data platforms.

 Currently pursuing a Master’s in Software Engineering in Australia to develop expertise in Data Science and AI.
-While I am still at the beginning of my journey with AI and ML algorithms, my goal is to apply these technologies in real-world operations by building effective DevOps and MLOps pipelines.
-I am passionate about leveraging this expertise to create scalable systems that integrate advanced analytics into practical, everyday applications.
+While I am at the beginning of my journey in machine learning, I am actively building a strong foundation in data engineering and distributed systems.
+Recently, I have started exploring tools like Kafka and Spark to better understand how to handle and process large datasets in scalable environments.
+My goal is to contribute to real-world AI projects by supporting the development of scalable systems that integrate advanced analytics and machine learning models into practical applications.
+I am eager to learn and collaborate with experienced professionals in a dynamic environment.

 ## EDUCATION